leaderboardsgg/leaderboard-site/README.md

 ## Development Environment

-If you're using VSCode (which we highly reccomend) please install the 6 extensions that we have in our `extensions.json` file.
-This in the extensions section then shows you ESLint, Prettier, Vetur, NPM Intellisense, TailwindCSS IntelliSense, PostCSS Language Support, etc. This will allow you to have proper automatic Linting, Formatting, and more with no extra setup!
+If you're using VSCode (which we highly recommend) please install the 6 extensions that we have in our `extensions.json` file.
+This in the extensions section then shows you ESLint, Prettier, Vetur, NPM Intellisense, TailwindCSS IntelliSense, PostCSS Language Support, etc. This will allow you to have proper automatic linting, formatting, and more with no extra setup!

 ## Vue File Structure